ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-A selector performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as "current node".
-Each of these function executions produces a result nodelist, which are then combined by algorithm *combine1* into the result of the selector.
+A selector performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
+Each of these function executions produces a nodelist, which are then combined by algorithm *combine1* into the result of the selector.

 > Discussion (D2): We haven't decided yet whether there is only one